RustedTerrier/xfetch/README.md

     # because of youre distro doesn't have /etc/os-release file you need to manually specify youre distro ID
     # artix for Artix linux
     # crux for CRUX linux
-    $ make bitfetch ID=crux
+    $ make xfetch ID=crux
-    $ make bitfetch ID=artix
+    $ make xfetch ID=artix
-    $ make bitfetch ID=asd # if you provide not supported ID bitfetch will be build with generic logo.
+    $ make xtfetch ID=asd # if you provide not supported ID xfetch will be build with generic logo.
 ```

 ## Currently supported distros: